leeprovoost/go-rest-api-template/README.md

 This will give you:

 ```
-PASS
+?   	github.com/leeprovoost/go-rest-api-template/cmd/api-service	[no test files]
-coverage: 34.9% of statements
+ok  	github.com/leeprovoost/go-rest-api-template/internal/passport	0.165s	coverage: 38.3% of statements
-ok    github.com/leeprovoost/go-rest-api-template 0.009s
+?   	github.com/leeprovoost/go-rest-api-template/internal/passport/models	[no test files]
+?   	github.com/leeprovoost/go-rest-api-template/pkg/health	[no test files]
+?   	github.com/leeprovoost/go-rest-api-template/pkg/status	[no test files]
+?   	github.com/leeprovoost/go-rest-api-template/pkg/version	[no test files]
 ```

 ## Vendoring of dependencies

 Before we wrap up, I'd like to briefly talk about vendoring.
 Most software relies on some third-party (open source) software.
-In the Node.js world they are called npm packages, in the Java world they are MAven packages and in Go they are just called a Go package.
+In the Node.js world they are called npm packages, in the Java world they are Maven packages and in Go they are just called a Go package.

 What you commonly see in the Node.js world is that people push their own code to a server and then run `npm install` on that server.
 There have been a few instances where some npm packages disappeared and that caused a lot of problems for people who all of a sudden couldn't install their software anymore.

-One way to solve it is to simply a copy of the third-party dependency into your own project and treat it as you would treat the code you've written yourself.
+One way to solve it is to simply store a copy of the third-party dependency into your own project and treat it as you would treat the code you've written yourself.
 They're part of the git project and checked in together.
-Since Go 1.5, the Go world has agreed to use the `/vendor` folder in your project for this.
-(Before Go 1.5 it was the wild wild west...)
+Since Go 1.5, the Go world has agreed to use the `/vendor` folder in your project for this, as well as introduced a common go modules approach.

 If you want to add a package to your `/vendor` folder, then just run `go get your/desired/package`